2024-09-11

 The downside of publishing on the Web is the need to keep enhancing your site's presentation.
 The technology for using the Web keeps improving.
 Device capabilities and bandwidth evolve.
 The Web languages evolve, and old ways of presenting information are replaced by new ways.
 Visitors' prior knowledge, browsing skills, preferences, expectations, and interests change.

-The multicians.org site has had thousands of changes in 30 years, including many additions to the content of the site as well as lots of minor presentation improvements and four or five major redesigns.
+The multicians.org site has had thousands of changes in 30 years, including many additions to the content of the site as well as lots of minor presentation improvements and four or five major re-designs to the site's look and feel.

 Some companies provide a complete service: hosting your site, registering your domain, handling your email, and providing tools to build web pages (for example, Square).
 You'll pay extra -- which is OK if you get good services.
 If you are considering a service like this, talk with current users of the service about their experience before you commit.

 Some content management and web building tools stop being updated or supported, or make changes that require you to adapt.
 Tool developers may lose interest, or the company that produces them may change its plans.
 Hosting companies can change direction, get sold, or go out of business.
 If your site is built using one of these, you'll have to find a new platform and go through a process of rebuilding your site.
-For example, Apple Macintosh computers used to come with iWeb, which allowed users to create and design web sites and blogs without coding HTML, until it was discontinued in 2012.
+Tools can stop working: for example, Apple Macintosh computers used to come with iWeb, which allowed users to design, create, and publish web sites and blogs without coding HTML, until it was discontinued in 2012.

-(The earliest markup language I used was implemented by the RUNOFF command on CTSS, which processed input consisting of lines of text and control lines that began with a period.)
+(The earliest markup language I used in the 60s was implemented by the RUNOFF command on CTSS, which processed input consisting of lines of text and control lines that began with a period.)

 Some Web Content Management Systems have their users specify text in a simpler input language called Markdown and translate it to HTML internally.
 Different applications use slightly different "flavors" of the Markdown language, which can make it difficult to share markdown text or to move from one WCMS to another.
 I think it's better to learn HTML features as you need them.